-Awnings shall, therefore, extend beyond the front property line to a minimum of three feet to provide appropriate pedestrian coverage the outside edge of the sidewalk, and shall meet ADA requirements.possess a seven foot clearance to the valance or any other part.
+Awnings shall, therefore, extend beyond the front property line to a minimum of five (5) feet from the façade and along 80% of a street facing façade to provide appropriate pedestrian coverage the outside edge of the sidewalk, and shall meet ADA requirements possess a seven-foot clearance to the valance or any other part.
 The pitch of the awning shall be 10 to 40 degrees.
 No "bubble-type" awnings are permitted.
 No backlit awnings are permitted.
 Canvas or matte-finish vinyl, or similar approved material awnings, may be one-color or striped and shall have a free-hanging plain or crenelated valance.
 Canvas or matte-finish vinyl, or similar approved material awnings, should not be shared between two structures.
 Each structure should have its own awning.